ya0002/Rock_Paper_Scissors_ML/README.md

 # Rock_Paper_Scissors_ML

-A Rock Paper Scissors game that uses an image classifier trained on VGG-16 to play against the player via his/her webcam.
+A Rock Paper Scissors game that uses an image classifier trained via VGG-16 on custom dataset to play against the player via his/her webcam.

 ## Made using